Sheep and Wolves: Pig Deal: Plot

 Grey realizes the concept of transformation reminds him of Gypsi Mami.
 However she is held captive at Gark's ravine.
 Grey and Bianca set out to free Mami.
 As a courtesy Mami cooks a magic potion that was first tested on little Josie.
 The experiment turned Josie into an indomitable high-power sheep.
 The clan agrees the potion will turn the tides of the war.
 The potion is kept in a shed while the day of the siege arrives.
 Unknown to the sheep, the saboteur replaces the vial with a counterfeit one.

 At the battle a rally is held as the Black Wolves lay siege to the city.
 Then the soldiers including Cliff the Seagull and Zico the lamb drink the potion suddenly turning them into pigs.
 Gark and the wolves who are amused drive the pigs into the main village square as they defeat Grey.
 Skinny reveals he is the true saboteur who never wanted an alliance between the sheep and wolves.
 Gark disgusted by the betrayals puts both Skinny and Grey inside a jail.
 There, Skinny realizes his actions contributed to this whole predicament and Grey was in fact the true leader.
 Grey becomes heroic as Little Josie sneaks into the jail and breaks the shackles because she still has the power of strength from the potion.
 A diversionary plot is created as Little Josie will distract the wolves while Grey isolates Gark in a fight.
-Skinny manages to get the transmutation potion that turn the piglets back to their former self.
+Skinny manages to get the transmutation potion that turns the piglets back to their former selves.

 The wolves and the sheep were ready to commit war.
-However Gypsi Mami reconciles their differences by telling the two fronts that they are similar to each other in hobbies.
+However, Gypsi Mami reconciles their differences by telling the two fronts that they are similar to each other in hobbies.
 The two warring clans agree for peace.
 Meanwhile, the main fight between Gark and Grey commences.
 Grey manages to win but Gark parries back with a treacherous back hand attack.
 The warring clans rush to the aid of Grey.
 Gark although outnumbered goes to the shed to drink the potion of strength.
 The sheep and wolves watch as the shed collapses as the imminent rise of Gark with super strength emerges.
 However the clan realizes Gark was only transformed into a pig.
-Festivities break out as Grey and Bianca have a son named Duke, Simone finally achieves her dream to become a botanist and Mami agrees to keep Gark's form for the time being until he re-educates himself.
+Festivities break out as Grey and Bianca have a son named Duke, Simone finally achieves her dream to become a botanist, and Mami agrees to keep Gark's form for the time being until he re-educates himself.
 Meanwhile, while watching the view on a hill with Ike, Little Josie begins to transform back into a crocodile.